aesthetic-suite/framework/docs/system/config.md

 # Configuration

-The design system is configured in human and machine readable format known as [YAML](https://en.wikipedia.org/wiki/YAML).
+The design system is configured in a human and machine readable format known as [YAML](https://en.wikipedia.org/wiki/YAML).
 This format works across all operating systems, platforms, programming languages, and is easily accessible for both designers and developers.